Can I Easily Upgrade My VISTA-20P to a First Alert VISTAH3?

 VISTAHTKVRWL shown below:

 When replacing a VISTA-20P with a VISTAH3, you might already have a 5881 or 5883 receiver installed.
-If so, you can use the VISTAHTKVR-B module with your existing receiver to maintain your current wireless setup, minus any bi-directional devices like the 5828.
-However, if you're using a keypad with a built-in receiver, the keypad won't work with the ECP takeover module.
-In that case, you may want to replace the keypad receiver with a wireless takeover module, like the First Alert Pro VISTATKVRWL.
+If so, you can use the VISTAHTKVR-B module with your existing receivers to maintain the current wireless network, minus any bi-directional devices like the 5828.
+However, if you're using a keypad with a built-in receiver, the keypad won't currently work with the ECP takeover module.
+In that case, you may want to replace the keypad receiver with a wireless takeover module, like the First Alert Pro VISTAHTKVRWL.

 The addition of the VISTAHTKVRWL module allows the panel to support any one (1) of the following: